24% saw a 10 percent increase in sales opportunities

 What does success look like?
 What happens to the prospect if they graduate out of the program?
 Do they go to sales or another program further down the funnel?

 A very simple lead nurturing workflow may involve just a series of four or five email messages sent over a period of several weeks.
 A more advanced workflow may include multiple touchpoints, content offers, and communication channels, all over a much longer period, and with multiple variations.
 It’s a good idea to start with a simple workflow and then allow your campaigns to evolve over time.

-At Act-On, the content, ops, and demand gen teams meet weekly to review one or more automated nurture program to review performance, consider any needed tweaks, or set up A/B or other testing.
+At Act-On, the content, ops, and demand gen teams meet weekly to review one or more automated nurture programs to review performance, consider any needed tweaks, or set up A/B or other testing.